Shadow Risk: What Crisis Simulations Reveal about the Dangers of Deferring U.S. Responses to China’s Gray Zone Campaign against Taiwan

 Benjamin Jensen

-Senior Fellow, Futures Lab, International Security Program
+Senior Fellow, Futures Lab, Defense and Security Department

 Image